cloud66/help-old/_posts/web-server/2013-09-26-puma-rack-server.md

 </p>

 ## Choosing Puma as your Rack server
-To run a Puma Rack server, add a line to your Procfile labeled as custom_web.
+To run a Puma Rack server, add a line to your Procfile labeled as custom&#95;web.
 Here is an example:

 <pre class='terminal'>
-custom_web: bundle exec puma -e $RACK_ENV -b unix:///tmp/web_server.sock --pidfile /tmp/web_server.pid -d
+custom&#95;web: bundle exec puma -e $RACK&#95;ENV -b unix:///tmp/web&#95;server.sock --pidfile /tmp/web&#95;server.pid -d
 </pre>
 Please take note that Puma is running in Daemon mode with the `-d` parameter.